 An analysis of the potential impact of an increased inflow of r-w-r-card holders and a forecast of the uptake (Biffl et al 2010) suggested that the annual inflow could increase from 1,000 in 2011 to 8,000 in 2030.
 It was suggested that the uptake could be slow, depending on the management system of skilled worker migration, hoping to reach an annual inflow of 5,000 by 2015, and a further increase to 8,000 annually between 2020 and 2030, largely due to pull factors resulting from increasing skilled labour shortages.
 It was estimated that over the whole period (2011-2030) a total of 100,000 skilled third country labour migrants would settle in Austria on the basis of the point system.
 A major pillar supporting the forecast assumptions were third country graduates from Austrian universities: it was assumed that of the annual number of 1,000 graduates 50% would remain in Austria to work.
 This would be a much higher propensity to stay than currently in Germany and Austria (Wolfeil 2012).
 International experiences with the uptake of residence in the country of graduation are varied, depending on both, the source and the host country.
 On average, the proportion of stayers in Europe tends to be between 20% and 30%.
-The situation in Austria is at the lower end of the spectrum with some 16% of third country graduates remaining in Austria in 2012.
+The situation in Austria is at the lower end of the spectrum with some 16% of third country graduates remaining in Austria.

 The experience with the r-w-r-card so far is that the number of inflows increased versus the former key-skill quota regulation but not to the extent expected.
 This may be due to a variety of factors, one being that the transition from an employer nomination scheme to a point system was half-hearted, expecting the applicant to have an employer in Austria before arriving from abroad.
-The uptake of Job-Search Visa (for 6 months job search in Austria) by highly skilled third country migrants - regulated in §24a of the Alien Police Act 2005 - has been very sluggish as the potential migrant bears substantial migration and search costs.
+The uptake of Job-Search Visa (for 6 months job search in Austria, extended to 12 months in the legislative reform of 2017, coming into effect October 2017) by highly skilled third country migrants - regulated in §24a of the Alien Police Act 2005, reformed in FRÄG 2017 - has been very sluggish as the potential migrant bears substantial migration and search costs.
 It is above all the administrative procedures, in particular the processing of the applications, which are tedious and prohibitively expensive for persons living far away from Austrian embassies.
 Accordingly the chamber of commerce finds the fault in an inefficient management system of the 'new' migration policy.
 An additional barrier to entry may be restrictive licensing regulations in certain occupations, in particular health and legal professions.
 (Biffl et al 2012)

 While the development of a government website to render the criteria of the new migration policy more transparent (www.migration.gv.at) is an important step in promoting inflows, it can only be a first step.
-A comparison with the German website indicates that Austria is quite dry about immigration, not really showing enthusiasm about newcomers and appreciation of their potential contributions.
-Austria is also not engaging employers to the same extent as Germany in the recruitment efforts of skilled international migrants.
-The marketing aspects as well as the management of recruitment of international skilled migrants are not yet receiving the attention they deserve to attract migrants.
-Thus, the first steps are taken with the reform of migration policy thinking, the next steps will have to follow suit.
+A comparison with the German website indicates that Austria is quite dry about immigration, not really showing enthusiasm about newcomers and appreciation of their potential contributions.35 Austria is also not engaging employers to the same extent as